askme765cs/Wine-QQ-TIM/README.md

 Mr. Probonopd completed his groundbreaking work - completing the first Appimage version of Wine-QQ and resolving the core issues to be addressed when using Appimage for QQ and building a basic framework (our later work includes Wine-TIM Birth are based on this framework).

 Gamux = "Game" + "Linux", a community about Linux games.
 The community's philosophy is to spread Linux and open source in China by introducing more games.
 They have explored more than four years and accumulated a lot of experience.
 AppImage to Linux under the application of the changes brought about coincide with their philosophy, so actively involved in the localization of Appimage's work.
 The Gamux community has completed the production of Wine-TIM appimage and will complete follow-up support for WIne-QQ and Wine-TIM.

+During development, we consulted with deepin (https://www.deepin.org/) developers for some technical issues, and their suggestions provided us with a lot of inspiration for development.
+Thanks to the help of deepin communities and developers.

 ### Star for the project